gochev/Sitefinity-BitPay/README.md

-Sitefinity BitPay Provider sample project.
+Sitefinity BitPay Provider.

+The officialy supported more up2date BitPay provider is at https://github.com/esitefinity/Sitefinity-BitPay please use the esitefinity one.

 ABOUT